maple24/Notes/Typescript/readme.md

 declare function myGlobalFunction(): void;
 ```
-In this case, myGlobalVariable and myGlobalFunction are declared at the global level.
+In this case, myGlobalVariable and myGlobaklFunction are declared at the global level.
 This means you can reference and use them directly throughout your TypeScript code without importing them or using any module system.

 By omitting export {} in the declaration file, you indicate that the declarations within it should be treated as part of the global script environment.